joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/30/business/dealbook/ftx-sam-bankman-fried-dealbook.html?searchResultPosition=2

 **U. S. to Pay Millions to Move Tribes Threatened by Climate Change**\
-`Two tribes in Alaska, and a third in Washington State, will get $25 million each to retreat to higher ground.`\
+`Two tribes in Alaska and a third in Washington State will get $25 million each to retreat to higher ground.`\
 https://nytimes.com/2022/11/30/climate/native-tribes-relocate-climate.html?searchResultPosition=3

 **For Sale in Chile: A Modern Mediterranean Villa for $2.5 Million**\